 - Post Character Limit: 10,000 but only the first 480 characters are visible in the timeline.
 The rest are hidden with a “See More” link.
 So, hint: best to keep your post to 480 characters or less.
 The rest of your text will likely not get seen.
 In fact, reports show that the optimal length for engagement is less than 80 characters!

-Even though to some it may feel like the millennial version of Myspace (aka the web’s ghost town), in reality, Facebook is still ruling the social media game, with total users reaching almost 2.17 billion at the beginning of 2018.
+Even though it can feel like the millennial version of Myspace (aka the web’s ghost town), in reality, Facebook is still ruling the social media game, with total users reaching almost 1.78 billion in 2020.
 Plus, (with the exception of people over the age of 65) more than half of Americans in each age group are Facebook users.
 That’s a significant range.
 Because it largely dominates the social landscape, it’s important — even crucial — to understand the platform in order to promote your blog well.

 Use engaging and inviting text on your posts, encouraging your community to share their thoughts and opinions.
 And even though it’s tempting — like, aren’t they awesome for turning posts into searchable content? — avoid using hashtags.
 They’ve historically not been great for engagement on Facebook.